jbolda/finatr/readme.md

 The immediate plan is to get the site into a state that is usable for 90%+ of individuals.
 I suspect we are nearly there.
 The most important item is representing debt payback.
 Below is a list of known TODO items.
 Eventually these will be moved into issues/projects as the background information reaches a certain depth.

 #### Items in Order of Priority
-- [ ] convert resolve functions to take a date that tests are consistently repeatable
 - [ ] increase test base especially to test number crunching functions (this makes adding big.js easier)
 - [ ] incorporate big.js into arithmatic and number output
 - [ ] clean up YNAB import